 51 and 52.
 Musical Form and Analysis.-A theoretical and analytical study of the structural details of music.
 Covers the study of motive, phrase, section, thematic treatment, primary and composite or applied forms.
 The historical and analytical study of the large forms, such as the classical suite, old dance forms, rondo form, the sonata form, the concerto and the symphony.
 Analytical and constructive work required.
 Prerequisites: Harmony 5-6, 7-8.

 53-54.
-Counterpoint.-Simple counterpoint in the strict style in two, three and four parts in all species; canonic imitation, invertible counterpoint.
+Counterpoint.-Simple counterpoint in the strict style in two, three and four parts in all species; free counterpoint; writing of two-part small invention.

 4 hours.
 (ENESS)